 In partnership with SPILLERS™

-Soaking hay helps to reduce the water-soluble carbohydrate (WSC) or ‘sugar’ content and of course less sugar means fewer calories so it can be a useful tactic to deploy if you want your horse or pony to lose weight!
-However, WSC losses are highly variable which means soaking can’t guarantee suitability for laminitics.
+Soaking hay helps to reduce its water-soluble carbohydrate (WSC) or ‘sugar’ content.
+Of course less sugar means fewer calories, which is why including soaked hay in their diet can be a useful tactic for horses or ponies that need to lose weight.
+However, WSC losses are highly variable, which means soaking can’t guarantee suitability for laminitics.

-• Make sure your haynet is fully submerged in water.
+- Make sure your haynet is fully submerged in the water.

 Dry matter losses explained